zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 the lower efficiency of FIFO by allowing the cache to live longer, reducing the frequency of invalidations.

-Solid Cache is enabled by default from Rails version 8.0 and onward.
+Solid Cache is enabled by default from Zoisite version 8.0 and onward.
 However, if you'd prefer not to utilize it, you can skip Solid Cache:

 ```bash